 Small grants are available up to a maximum of $1,000 for U.S. Catholic parishes, groups, dioceses, or other U.S. Catholic organizations.
 The priority deadline to apply is October 14th, 2021.
 (If funding remains thereafter, grants will be awarded on a rolling basis until the funds are exhausted.)

 The Victory Noll Sisters Small Grants Program is a $100,000+ fund made possible through the generosity of Our Lady of Victory Missionary Sisters (or Victory Noll Sisters) and Catholic Climate Covenant donors and supporters.

 Indiana Community Recycling Grant Program

-The Indiana Department of Environmental Management offers grant funds to assist communities’ efforts to increase recycling and waste reduction.
+The Indiana Department of Environmental Management offers grant funds in amounts of $1,000 to $100,000 (with a 25% match) to assist communities’ efforts to increase recycling and waste reduction.
 Projects that can be funded under this program include education and promotion of recycling, waste reduction, organics management (including yard waste management and composting), and household hazardous waste collection and disposal.